 Sparkling Creek Valley is bordered along the north by the Ochotona Mountains, and to the west by the Croal Mountains.
 The eastern edge of the land is cut off by the Ferral Sea, and to the south is partially bordered by a stretch of the White River Mountain Range.
 Noteworthy geographical features are listed below.

-Bodies of water: Pikes Lake, Elk Stand Lake, White River Lake, Lake of the Heavens, Lake Oasis, Orca Bay, Ferral Sea, Ebontarn Sea
+Bodies of Water: Pikes Lake, Elk Stand Lake, White River Lake, Lake of the Heavens, Lake Oasis, Orca Bay, Ferral Sea, Ebontarn Sea

 Highways Leading to Sparkling Creek Valley: Highway 99, Highway 204(Closed during the winter.)

 Most of the northern half of the Valley sits on highly active, natural thermal systems.
-The best evidence of this is at the Ashen Domes, where many of the vents converge to form an array of geological features - from domes, geysers, laval-filled faults, and hot pools.
+The best evidence of this is at the Ashen Domes, where many of the vents converge to form an array of geological features - from domes, geysers, lava-filled faults, and hot pools.

 The intensity and spread of these thermal systems offers a unique ecology to the Valley, and has allowed non-native species to survive the otherwise harsh and bitter winters.

 In addition to sustaining exotic animal species, unusually high ground temperatures in many areas have allowed the survival of non-native plant species as well.
-While the Valley falls into Zones 2 to 5, thermal hotspots have been found to sustain plants that naturally live in Zones 9 - 10.
+While the Valley falls into Zones 2 to 5, thermal hot spots have been found to sustain plants that naturally live in Zones 9 - 10.

 Though once inhabited by an ancient civilization to the west, and then later by a mining town in the mid 1800's, the Valley has only one major area of civilization now.
 Atroe City was established as an offshoot of the mining town, based near the end of Requiem's River, a few miles from the coastline.
 The town has grown very slowly since its official founding in 1887, and today stands at a population around 16,000.
-With no offical airport or seaport, Atroe City is only accessible via two highways - one of which is closed down during the winter, as it passes through the rugged Croal Mountains.
-Despite its near-stagnant growth, powerful local organizations have brought a wealth of resources to the area, allowing Atroe City to benefit from the technowledgies of the day while still remaining small and relatively unseen by the rest of the world.
+With no official airport or seaport, Atroe City is only accessible via two highways - one of which is closed down during the winter, as it passes through the rugged Croal Mountains.
+Despite its near-stagnant growth, powerful local organizations have brought a wealth of resources to the area, allowing Atroe City to benefit from the technologies of the day while still remaining small and relatively unseen by the rest of the world.